bastienmichaux/notes/g/networks/protocol.ntp.md

 ## Functions

-**Clock Synchronization**: NTP helps in coordinating the clocks of all devices within a network by synchronizing them with a designated reference time source, usually a central NTP server.
+**Clock Synchronization**: NTP synchronizes the clocks of all devices within a network using a designated reference time source, usually a central **NTP server**.

-**Time Stratum Hierarchy**: NTP uses a hierarchical system of time servers called "stratum" to maintain time accuracy.
-Servers at a higher stratum provide time to lower stratum servers, which in turn synchronize the clocks of client devices.
+**Time Stratum Hierarchy**: NTP uses a hierarchical system of time servers called "stratum" to maintain accuracy.
+Servers at a higher stratum provide time to lower stratum ones, which in turn synchronize the clocks of client devices.

-**Polling**: NTP clients continually poll their configured NTP servers at regular intervals to maintain accurate time synchronization.
-This process allows for the clients to adjust their clocks based on the information received from the server.
+**Polling**: clients poll their NTP servers at regular intervals to adjust their clocks based on the information received from the server.

 ## Security

+Now that we understand the functions of NTP, let's see why they're crucial for security:

 **Authentication**: Many security protocols, such as Kerberos, rely on accurate timekeeping for secure authentication.
 Time discrepancies may lead to authentication failures, causing disruptions in network services and affecting the overall security of the system.